nocomplexity/codeaudit/docs/makeitbetter.md

-# Contribute to Python Code Audit
+# Development

 ## Overview

-Great that you’re here at this section and want to contribute!
+Great that you’re here at this section and want to contribute with code improvement!

 :::{admonition} Be sure to check out our Code of Conduct
 :class: note